 PubG-2010 Healthy Retiree Mortality Table for General Employees and PubS-2010 Healthy Retiree Mortality Table for Police Officers and Firefighters.
-Generational mortality improvements projected from the year 2010 using the ultimate mortality improvement rates from the MP-2014 through MP-2019 tables.
+Generational mortality improvements projected from the year 2010 using the ultimate mortality improvement rates from the MP-2020 tables.
 The mortality for all surviving beneficiaries will be based on the PubG-2010 Healthy Retiree Mortality Table.